 A Coyote Killer

-Denny Traynor (Peter Coyote) has a good marriage to wife Barbara (Michele Lee) and their two children but that marriage gets turned upside down when one night police raid their home and arrest Denny for a murder from 27 years earlier.
+Denny Traynor (Peter Coyote - Murder in My Mind) has a good relationship with his wife.
+Barbara (Michele Lee - Scandalous Me: The Jacqueline Susann Story), and their two children.
+But that marriage gets turned upside down when one night police raid their home and arrest Denny for a murder from 27 years earlier.
 Despite denying having anything to do with the murder the prosecutors have evidence which is enough to remand him in to custody to face trial.
 When Denny admits to Barbara he did kill a man but in self defence she wonders whether she can trust him especially as there is no proof it was self defence.
 Despite this she still tries to help by finding some sort of proof over what he tells her.

 It is always interesting to watch an older Lifetime movie after a run of more recent ones as you can see how much they have changed over the years from what sort of characters they feature to the type of story they use.
 It is some thing you will notice if you come across "A Murder on Shadow Mountain" as whilst the crux of the movie is as often the case about a woman doing some crime solving what we have is a wife trying to clear her husband's name despite being shaken by the fact he has kept a secret from her their entire married life and lied when a secret from his past is revealed.